AI Security Guide

 raise HTTPException(status_code=500, detail=str(e))

-This basic implementation already incorporates several best practices.
-Pydantic's SensorFeatures model ensures that the API will only accept requests with a features field containing a list of floats, returning a detailed 422 Unprocessable Entity error otherwise.
-The use of try...except blocks coupled with HTTPException provides robust error handling, preventing internal server errors from leaking stack traces to the client.
+Pydantic's SensorFeatures model ensures the API only accepts requests with a features field containing a list of floats, returning a detailed 422 Unprocessable Entity error for anything else.
+The try...except blocks coupled with HTTPException provide robust error handling, preventing internal server errors from leaking stack traces to clients and exposing information that attackers could use to craft more sophisticated attacks against your system.

 from fastapi.security import APIKeyHeader